-- 4.2 It is recommended that Member Countries create Notices, Diffusions or I-Link messages with biometric data (fingerprints, facial images and DNA) of persons of interest, whether wanted criminal, subject of interest, missing or deceased persons, in cases where there in a trans-national element.
+- 4.1 INTERPOL maintains a database of fingerprint records associated to Notices, Diffusions and I-Link messages from its Member Countries. - 4.2 It is recommended that Member Countries create Notices, Diffusions or I-Link messages with biometric data (fingerprints, facial images and DNA) of persons of interest, whether wanted criminal, subject of interest, missing or deceased persons, in cases where there in a transnational element.
 Fingerprint biometric data associated with Notices, Diffusions or I-Link messages is automatically searched and stored in INTERPOL databases. - 4.3 Member Countries can submit Search Only requests via the Biometric Hub.
 NCBs are actively encouraged to extend access to the Biometric Hub to relevant law enforcement agencies (for example forensic institutes, border and immigration services).
 Agencies can then submit search only requests directly against the INTERPOL fingerprint database.
 Further developing a system-to-system connection to the Biometric Hub supports the systematic searching of fingerprints. - 4.4 Use cases for system-to-system connection include; national systems where searches launched are automatically sent to INTERPOL for searching, or border control for searching the fingerprints of persons crossing borders. - 4.5 Where necessary and in line with INTERPOL's Rules on the Processing of Data, NCBs may also download and forward fingerprints in the INST format from INTERPOL Notices, Diffusions or I-Link messages to their national AFIS services to be searched against their national collection.

-5. CONCLUSION
+5 CONCLUSION